csc7/PP5_CI_GDEC/README.md

 **18** - Crease Amazon Web Services account (if needed) and S3 bucket.
 Assign the bucket a name (e.g., your_app_name), with "ACLs enabled", "Block off public access" disables (accepting warning message below), and then set the following variables:
- * Properties tab: Static website hosting, using it to host a website, incidating index.html and error.html in the index and error documents.
+ * Properties tab: Static website hosting, using it to host a website, indicating index.html and error.html in the index and error documents.
  * Permissions tab:
     - CORS configuration (required to have access between Heroku and S3), copying these lines of code:
         [